-The Unesco World Heritage listed old town of Olinda makes a perfect setting for a street party that lasts for a week, or even more.
-People start preparing for the Carnival soon after Christmas since they just can’t wait.
+And it’s worth it.
+The Unesco World Heritage listed old town of Olinda makes a perfect setting for the street party that lasts for a week and even longer.

-Olinda on the Map
+Olinda, Brazil on the Map

 Preparing for the Olinda Carnival